miketeachman/micropython-sh1106-lobo/readme.md

-# Driver for the SH1106 display
+# Driver for the SH1106 display customized to work on the LoBo ESP32 port
+This driver is a fork of repo https://github.com/robert-hh/SH1106 with changes needed to make it work on the Loboris ESP32 port (which introduced breaking changes in the I2C interface calls)

 This driver consists mostly of the work of Radomir Dopieralski (@deshipu).
 I added a few functions and changed the existing ones so it matches better